maxan98/wrap/README.md

 # Wrap

-## Wrap is a simple golang utility used to wrap (decorate) just any function and add retry mechanism
+Wrap is a simple golang utility used to wrap (decorate) just any function and add retry mechanism

-## !NOT! for production, just 4 fun
+## NOT FOR PRODUCTION USE.
+J4F.

-### Based on github.com/avast/retry-go
+## What's this

 Small lib that allows you to apply retries to literally any function, regardless of return values and input params.
 This is not an exact decorator as it modifies return type.